 - Traceability procedures detailing traceability from receiving raw materials to final product dispatch.

 You must ensure that you keep documentation.
-An example would be Standard Operating Procedures specifying how the above will be done in the facility.
+For example, a Standard Operating Procedures (SOP) specifying how the above will be done in the facility.
 Record keeping is important to ensure there is evidence of complying with these requirements.

 STEP 3: Ensure Your Premises and Equipment are Suitable